DATA RIGHTS ATTORNEYS

 Our attorneys will help you address the necessity of delivering TD/CS under the Government contract.
 The assertion, marking, and justification requirements under the DFARS only apply to TD/CS that are contractually obligated to be delivered to the Government.
 TD/CS that may be voluntarily shared by the contractor, not required to be delivered as part of the contract performance, are exempt from these procedural steps and specific marking requirements stated in DFARS.

 These informal exchanges of TD/CS happen more often than expected.
 Contract engineers collaborating with Government engineers may share valuable TD/CS, even if not required by the contract.
 Their focus is on efficiently completing projects rather than contract terms.
-However, it's important to note that unmarked TD/CS shared voluntarily may result in the contractor losing their rights to restrict the Government's rights.
+However, it's important to note that unmarked TD/CS shared voluntarily may result in the contractor losing their rights to restrict the Government's rights, which could be problematic if data breaches, cybersecurity concerns, or regulatory challenges arise.

 Data Delivery Requirements